 Why Major in Psychology?

-- A critical thinker and interested in understanding the brain and behavior.
+- Critical thinking and understanding the brain and behavior

 What Will I Learn?